FRENCH and SPANISH

-Students learn how to talk about what they and others look like, what they do after school, daily routine, spare time activities, about illness and about food and drink.
-Others topics include transport, past activities and planning a visit to France.
+Students learn how to talk about, past holidays, festivals and celebrations and free time activities.
+They will also discuss their local area and life at home, as well as sports and how to lead a healthy lifestyle.
 Students also participate in unrehearsed exchanges and organise their ideas and information into a sequence of paragraphs.
-They will begin to use a range of verb forms referring to the past, present and future.
+They will begin to use a range of verb forms referring to the past, present and future time frames.

 Students work to achieve accreditation through the AQA FCSE exam The FCSE prepares students for GCSE with an introduction to simple translation from English into the target language (Writing), from the target language into English (Reading) and role-play (Speaking) as well as reading and listening.
 Students will understand longer sequences of speech and deal with unexpected responses in order to sustain conversation and discussion.
 They will use their knowledge of word order, phrases and clauses to understand and build a wider range of extended sentences.
 They will also be able to use and identify a range of tenses.

 All students are given the opportunity to begin their GCSE studies in Y9 in order to complete the exam in Y10.

 KEY STAGE 4